chayon1001/game-review-final-update-client-side/README.md

 - ## Client Site Live link : https://game-review-86d76.web.app

+### How do you install this project in your local folder..
+   1. First you clone the repo to your PC, then install all the required components.
+This project is built with React components.

 ### Here are five key features you can highlight for our client-side website: